 Lysozyme is an anti-inflammatory enzyme that can be found in tears, saliva, sweat and other body fluids.
 It works by cleaving peptidoglycan, which is an important component of the bacterial cell wall.
 Since it possesses antibacterial and antiviral properties, it can be used for resolving infection and inflammation as well as wound repair.
 Indications of Lysozyme include chronic sinusitis, difficulty in expectoration of sputum associated with respiratory diseases, bleeding during or after minor dental or urological surgery.

-Lysozyme Hydrochloride is the most commonly used form of Lysozyme salt.
+Lysozyme Hydrochloride (Lysozyme Chloride) is the most commonly used form of lysozyme salt.
 It can be taken orally as tablets or capsules.
-The usual dose is 60-270 mg daily in 3 divided doses.
+The usual dose of lysozyme chloride is 60mg to 270 mg daily in 3 divided doses.
 In Hong Kong, Lysozyme is commonly found in 60mg tabs.

 Some possible side effects of Lysozyme include rash and redness, anorexia, and gastrointestinal upset.

 Who should not take Lysozyme?

 Anyone who is allergic to Lysozyme or any ingredient of the formulation.